State of matter: Color-glass condensate

 Color-glass condensate is a type of matter theorized to exist in atomic nuclei traveling near the speed of light.
 According to Einstein's theory of relativity, a high-energy nucleus appears length contracted, or compressed, along its direction of motion.
 As a result, the gluons inside the nucleus appear to a stationary observer as a "gluonic wall" traveling near the speed of light.
 At very high energies, the density of the gluons in this wall is seen to increase greatly.
 Unlike the quark–gluon plasma produced in the collision of such walls, the color-glass condensate describes the walls themselves, and is an intrinsic property of the particles that can only be observed under high-energy conditions such as those at Relativistic Heavy Ion Collider (RHIC) and possibly at the Large Hadron Collider (LHC) as well.

 Very high energy states

 Various theories predict new states of matter at very high energies.
 An unknown state has created the baryon asymmetry in the universe, but little is known about it.
 In string theory, a Hagedorn temperature is predicted for superstrings at about 10^{30} K, where superstrings are copiously produced.
-At Planck temperature (10^{32} K), gravity becomes a significant force between individual particles.
+At the Planck temperature (10^{32} K), gravity becomes a significant force between individual particles.
 No current theory can describe these states and they cannot be produced with any foreseeable experiment.
 However, these states are important in cosmology because the universe may have passed through these states in the Big Bang.